magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 exploit that decision to accommodate the `valip` portable library to the new CLJ/CLJS Reader Conditional extension as well.

-This tutorial is a kind of a walk-through of that migration experience.
-The reason why I decided to put that experience in words is that I believe that one of the main advantages of CLJ/CLJS pair over other programming languages is that it allows to unify two completely different worlds: the front-end and the back-end.
-If you're thinking that, thanks to [`nodejs`](https://nodejs.org/en/), JavaScript has the same bipolar insanity, you're right.
-But even without starting a never ending discussion about JS's pitfalls, the CLJ/CLJS pair has still some advantages to carry on with itself, because it allows you to decide on which back-end platform to run your services, being it `JVM`, `nodejs` or even `.net`.

-My personal hope is to see in the near future an increasing number of CLJ/CLJS libraries able to be used indifferently on JS or JVM platforms and eventually dynamically moved at runtime from one side to the other and *vice versa*.

-This tutorial of the series has to be intended as an effort to stimulate CLJ/CLJS newbies to start learning that pair of programming languages while doing, namely while being collaborative with the maintainers of CLJ/CLJS libraries, because most of the time the migration path needed to make a CLJ library portable on CLJS via Reader Conditionals is not as hard as you may think.
+This tutorial is a kind of a walk-through of that migration experience and has to be intended as an effort to stimulate CLJ/CLJS newbies to start learning that pair of programming languages while doing, namely while being collaborative with the maintainers of CLJ/CLJS libraries.
+Most of the time the migration path needed to make a CLJ library portable on CLJS via Reader Conditionals is not as hard as you may think.

 ## Livin' on the edge